noawe-boi/NoahsObsidianSync/Stopping Potential.md

-also known as the *reverse cut-off voltage*,
+Also known as the *reverse cut-off voltage*...

+When voltage becomes high enough to completely oppose the photoelectric effect and cause no current to flow.